Friday, May 21, 2010

 Interview: Jeff Manship

-When did you first play baseball?
+Dez: When did you first play baseball?

 Jeff: I first started playing T-ball when I was five in a local Little League.